-Unlike the Time Invested Summary, the Issue type time investment graph displays the percentage of time invested in each item type for the selected period.
-You can view this data by week or by sprint, depending on your preference.
+The Issue type time investment graph displays in detail the percentage of time invested in each item type for the selected period.
+You can display this data by week or by sprint, depending on your preference.
 However, note that if a Kanban-type board has been linked to your Axify project, the "sprint" option will not be available in the filters at the top of the page.

-For the following graph, the period displayed corresponds to the last three months, and the display mode is by sprint.
-Overall, we can see that 12% of the time spent in development has been invested in bug fixes during the last six months.
+For the following graph, the period displayed corresponds to the last three months and the display mode is per week.
+On average, we can see that 24% of the time spent in development has been invested in bug fixes during the last three months.

 Considering the color code, we can see a change in the time allocation in the following weeks.
-This may therefore reflect a change in work methodology to increase collaboration or improve the validation process.
+This may therefore reflect a change in the work methodology to increase the level of collaboration or improve the validation process.

 This graph also includes a variation indicator, which allows you to compare the average percentage of time invested in bugs for the current period to the average percentage for the previous period.
 To learn more about variation indicators, please refer to this article!